microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 }

 // @public
-export const DisclosureTemplate: ViewTemplate<Disclosure>;
+export const disclosureTemplate: (context: any, definition: any) => ViewTemplate<Disclosure>;

 // @public
 export function display(displayValue: CSSDisplayPropertyValue): string;

+// Warning: (ae-incompatible-release-tags) The symbol "Divider" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class Divider extends FASTElement {
+export class Divider extends FoundationElement {
     role: DividerRole;
 }